 So what's it all about, Alfie?
 Are we here to work hard to support our families and then spend the last twenty years or so of life hanging on a golf course or in a shopping mall?
 Are we here to raise our children to expect them to provide us with friendship and security?
 Are we here to earn money to save so that we can live comfortably in a beachfront condo?
 Do you think that everyone on the Earth asks these questions?

 What do you think the people in Somalia are thinking right now?
-Perhaps they are thinking: "Damn, those lucky bastards have a physical therapist!"
+Perhaps they are thinking: "Damn, those lucky Americans have physical therapists!"

 But the answer has been the same for all eternity.
 It is the reason for our existence, and until we look within, we will remain bitter, angry, lonely, and unfulfilled.
 Again we hear from Luke: “Nor will people say, 'Here it is,' or 'There it is,' because the Kingdom of God is within you.